luisdrita/Thesis/readme.md

 Congruence of each partition inferred by Louvain, Infomap and LLP was determined using NMI.

 ##### Speed
 Time required to run Louvain, Infomap and LLP, in GN and LFR networks, was measured.
-As well as, the one needed by the GN Benchmark Network Generator, considering different mixing and average node degree parameters.
+As well as, the time needed to execute GN Benchmark Network Generator, considering different mixing and average node degree parameters.

 ### Visualization Interface